 Though we lack resources, we should not lack resourcefulness.
 Our resourcefulness helps us do extraordinary things with what we have.

 Find out how you can leverage the resourcefulness of Filipinos.
-Those who have the passion to work with you and make your business successful will certainly find ways.
+Those who are passionate about working with you and making your business successful will certainly find ways.

 We believe that work feeds us.
 Work provides for our family.
 Work sends our kids to school.
-Work make us achieve what we want in life.
+Work makes us achieve what we want in life.

-We believe that whatever we earn must come from the sweat of our brow.
-That whatever we feed our children must not come from stealing other people’s money.
+We believe that whatever we earn must come from the sweat on our brows.
+Whatever we feed our children must not come from stealing other people’s money.
 We work with honor.

 I wonder how your employees will work if you start giving Masikap Award.
-I think by doing so, you will emphasize the value of stick-to-itiveness and doing our job like a vocation.
+By doing so, you will emphasize the value of stick-to-itiveness and doing our job like a vocation.
 That we are not selling our hours for pesos.

-A sensible person is matino because he aligns his actions to accepted principles.
+A sensible person is matino because he aligns his actions with accepted principles.
 He does not do anything that will compromise his integrity and the welfare of the people he serves.

 Judges are matino if they are fair and just.
 They don’t favor anyone who has connections or money.

 Students are matino if they pay attention to their studies.
-Teachers are matino if teach set themselves as models to students.
+Teachers are matino if teachers set themselves as models to students.